 - Preheat oven to 425°F (218 °C) and place an oven shelf in the center of the oven.
 The oven temperature is not a mistake.
 For the best muffins, they need to go in high.

 - Grease or line a 12 well or two 6 well muffin pans.

 - Mash the bananas really well with a fork or potato masher until they are a slightly lumpy puree.

 - Add the nut/seed butter, maple syrup, vanilla extract, sugar and salt to the bananas and whisk together until really well combined.

 - Add the flour, baking powder, baking soda and cocoa powder and fold it in gently BY HAND (not with a mixer, food processor or blender) until everything is just combined.
 Do not over mix because it will affect the texture and rise of the muffins.

-- Spoon the batter evenly into the prepared muffin pan and sprinkle the tops of each with a few more chocolate chips.
+- Spoon the batter into the prepared muffin pan and sprinkle the tops of each with a few more chocolate chips.

-- Place them in the oven and set a timer for 5 minutes.
+- IMPORTANT- Place the muffins in the oven on the middle shelf and set a timer for 5 minutes.
 Once the 5 minutes has passed, immediately turn the oven down to 375°F (190°C) without peeking or opening the door and cook for a further 13 - 14 minutes.
-Check them with a toothpick and if it comes out mostly clean then they are done.
-It is important not to over-bake these muffins.
-If anything they are better very slightly underdone to keep their moist fudginess.
+Don't skip this temperature trick.
+It makes a HUGE difference.